Chukobyte/learn-engine-dev/docs/1.game_loop/hello_loop.md

 }
 ```

-Now that we have define the logic for our engine instance and game loop, let's actually use it.
+Now that we have defined the logic for our engine instance and game loop, let's actually use it.

 *main.c*
 ```c